-• Letter from the Dean: Julie Underwood speaks to School of Education’s commitment to the Wisconsin Idea.
+• Letter from the Dean: Julie Underwood speaks about the School’s commitment to the education of leaders who will enrich lives, transform communities and better the world

-• News and notes: Check out School highlights from the past six months.
+• News and notes: Check out highlights from across the School over the past six months

-• News from the Wisconsin Center for Education Research: Astronomy Professor Mathieu takes over as interim director of WCER
+• News from the Wisconsin Center for Education Research: WCER celebrating 50 years of informing teaching and learning

 • Class notes: Read about what School of Education alums have been up to, broken down by decade -– 1940s, 1950s, 1960s, 1970s, 1980s, 1990s, 2000s, 2010s